ProjectEvergreen/greenwood/www/pages/getting-started/netlify-cms.md

       - {label: "Title", name: "title", widget: "string"}
       - {label: "Body", name: "body", widget: "markdown"}
 ```
+> You can read more about these configuration options on [Netlify's guide](https://www.netlifycms.org/docs/add-to-your-site/#configuration)

 This will provide us with the bare minimum needed to configure the admin UI of the netlify CMS within our project.